 The energy requirement of non-hybrid systems is forecast to reduce as the thermal efficiency of housing is improved and the coefficient of performance of heat pumps increases.
-The profiles are scaled linearly with the overall energy requirements for each year and scenario, as described in the Energy Assumptions section below.
+The profiles are scaled to reflect changes in SPF and weather due to climate change, as shown in Figure 62.